China - Yunnan

 IMPORTANT - ALTITUDE.

 Our tour begins in Shangri-La at an altitude of 3300 metres above sea level.
-At this altitude each breath takes in approximately 32% less oxygen than at sea level.
+At this altitude, each breath takes in approximately 32% less oxygen than at sea level.
 This will initially leave most people feeling short of breath when exercising.
-Over a period of a few days at this altitude the body will adapt and all will be well.
+Over a period of a few days at this altitude, the body will adapt and all will be well.
 Some people may find cycling on Day 2 is too much for them at this altitude, in which case please be prepared for a day off the bike to rest and acclimatise further - Day 2 is an optional ride for those feeling up to it.

-If you have the time to spend a few more days in China in may be wise to arrive early in order to rest and acclimatise to the altitude.
+If you have the time to spend a few more days in China it may be wise to arrive early in order to rest and acclimatise to the altitude.
 Please contact us if you require more information.

 By Day 3 we will overnight at an altitude of 2500 metres and all possibility of altitude problems will be behind us for the remainder of the tour.

-Dan Shapira on China - Yunnan
+Deb, Bribie Island Australia. on China - Yunnan

 The tour officially begins in Shangri-La, a Tibetan town in the far north of Yunnan Province.
-The obvious gateways to Shangri-La is are Yunnan’s capital city, Kunming or Chengdu, the capital of Sichuan Province.
+The obvious gateways to Shangri-La are Yunnan’s capital city, Kunming or Chengdu, the capital of Sichuan Province.

 Please keep in mind when looking at flights that Beijing, Shanghai and Hong Kong are a long way east of Yunnan Province and Southeast Asian travel hubs such as Bangkok could prove more convenient for people travelling from Europe.